Olex2/Olex2Manual/BookStart/impressum.md

 <<<<<<< HEAD
 This booklet is our very first draft of an Olex2 manual and has been produced in very limited numbers for the Olex2 workshops.
 There is a lot of room for improvement, and we are asking you to help us with this.
-We ask you to annotate this book – go wild and scribble all over it – and send it back to us when you are done.
+We ask you to annotate this book: go wild and scribble all over it: and send it back to us when you are done.
 =======
 This booklet is our very first draft of an Olex2 manual and has been pro-duced in very limited numbers for the Olex2 workshop at Bielefeld University on 14-15th of October 2013.
 There is a lot of room for improvement, and we are asking you to help us with this.
 We ask you to annotate this book -- go wild and scribble all over it -- and send it back to us when you are done.